-The sun set; the dusk fell on the river, but no lights appeared along the shore.
-Hunters for treasure and the seekers of fame – it felt – this river has seen them all, back in time, when they came possessing whatever they found, within the greatness the of this land, until that greatness surrendered, and started losing itself into the oblivious mystery of unknown.
+As the sun set down the dusk fell on the river, but no lights appeared along the shore.
+Hunters for treasure and the seekers of fame, it felt, this river has seen them all, back in time, when they came possessing whatever they found, within the greatness the of this land, until that greatness surrendered and started losing itself into the oblivious mystery of unknown.

-I wonder how many times this town fell prey to human greed, generation after generation, as people submitted themselves to the insatiable thirst to acquire more and looted the place and took back with them, all they assumed was of any value.
+I wonder how many times Hampi fell prey to human greed, generation after generation, as people submitted themselves to the insatiable thirst to acquire more and looted Hampi and took back with them, all they assumed was of any value.

-It reminded me of that computer game I used to play, where you take a big army of knights and swordsmen and bring down your neighbouring empire, something similar – or perhaps much uncomfortable and eerily painful – it feels, might have happened here, as you walk about the empty ruins of Hampi.
+It reminded me of that computer game I used to play, where you take a big army of knights and swordsmen and bring down your neighbouring empire, something similar – or perhaps much uncomfortable and eerily painful – as it felt, might have happened here, as you walk about a cluster of empty ruins in Hampi.

 Beautiful, but missed monuments, lying wasted, losing their significance to the impenetrable gloom.
-Temples, either sealed or left wide open – as if gotten robbed of their spiritual value, too.
+Temples, either sealed or left wide open as if getting robbed of their spiritual value, too.

-Though that’s a different thing that its many world heritage sites now never sleep or find themselves deprived of caretakers, drilling and fixing up the debris of big boulders – which, however makes pretty much the entire town – but when it comes to answering the ubiquitous question of what actually might have happened to the city, back in time, everyone find themselves despairingly helpless.
+Though that’s a different thing that its many world heritage sites now never sleep or find themselves deprived of caretakers, drilling and fixing up the debris of big boulders which, however, makes pretty much the entire town today.
+But when it comes to answering the ubiquitous question of what actually might have happened to the city, back in time, everyone finds themselves despairingly helpless.

-But if you explore this town in a little untraditional way and try to see it from the eyes shuttered with imagination, you’d get reminders of the gruesome past, experiencing timely indications of the flourishing empire that Hampi once was.
+But if you explore this town in a little untraditional way and try to see it from the eyes full of imagination, you’d get reminders of the gruesome past, experiencing timely indications of the flourishing empire that Hampi once was.

 I remember taking an unexciting walk through its dead, uncelebrated emptiness in search of some pictures.
 There are very few vehicles running in Hampi.
-Occasionally, a rented scooter or a hired auto-rickshaw would churn past, but then it was gone again, and the place becomes empty, roaring winds once more.
+Occasionally, a rented scooter or a hired auto-rickshaw would churn past, but then it was gone again, and the place became empty again.
+Roaring winds once more.

-As I continued, taking a few confused steps, I found myself walking, looking out for some undemolished, not to perfect ruins, down a long, straight, hushed walkway – the silence stretching out on every side of me.
+As I continued, taking a few confused steps, I found myself walking and looking out for some undemolished, not to perfect ruins, down a long, straight, hushed walkway – the silence was stretching out on every side of me.

 Occasionally I went rendered, speechless by the emptiness of the landscape, the invisible wind that swept across the barren land, the hot angry sun, and the utter silence.
 My heart and soul felt empty.
 I walked and walked, but couldn’t find any hint of a world where this place – even in the recent history – was actually alive.

-Tip: If you visit Hampi during peak tourist season, which I think goes sometime between November to February, you’d find this place swarm with tourists – almost breaking your connection with the emptiness of this town.
-I’d recommend a visit during the hot summers, when there are hardly anyone sane around, studying the dead ruins under the angry sun; but for an experience, it will allow you to go back into the time and connect yourself more with the Hampi, you want to know.
+Tip: If you visit Hampi during peak tourist season, which I think goes sometime between November and February, you’d find this place swarm with tourists – almost breaking your connection with the emptiness of this town.
+So I recommend a visit during the hot summers, when there is hardly anyone around, studying the dead ruins under the angry sun.
+But for an experience, it will allow you to go back in time and connect yourself more with the Hampi you want to know.